kendryte/kflash.py/README.md

 Maixgo with openec firmware, BOARD must choose `-B goE`, and should choose sencond com port.

-with cmsis-dap firmware(before 2019.02.21), BOARD must use `-B goD`.
+With cmsis-dap firmware(before 2019.02.21), BOARD must use `-B goD`.

-you can update [new cmsis-dap firmware](http://blog.sipeed.com/p/352.html) ,it is same as openec.
+You can update [new cmsis-dap firmware](http://blog.sipeed.com/p/352.html), it is same as openec.

+For K210 Trainer V0.01b, BOARD must choose `-B goE`.

+For KD233, BOARD must choose `-B kd233`, and the jumper for kd233 automatic download circuit must be set.

 ## Sample Usage